 China mourns thousands who died in country's coronavirus epidemic

-China on Saturday mourned the thousands of “martyrs” who have died in the new coronavirus outbreak, flying the national flag at half mast throughout the country and suspending all forms of entertainment, Trend reports citing Reuters.
+China on Saturday mourned the thousands of “martyrs” who have died in the new coronavirus outbreak, flying the national flag at half mast throughout the country and suspending all forms of entertainment, Trend reports with reference to Reuters.

 The day of mourning coincided with the start of the annual Qingming tomb-sweeping festival, when millions of Chinese families pay respects to their ancestors.

 At 10 a.m.
-(GMT+4) Beijing time, the country observed three minutes of silence to mourn those who died, including frontline medical workers and doctors.
+(0200 GMT) Beijing time, the country observed three minutes of silence to mourn those who died, including frontline medical workers and doctors.
 Cars, trains and ships sounded their horns and air raid sirens wailed.

 In Zhongnanhai, the seat of political power in Beijing, President Xi Jinping and other Chinese leaders paid silent tribute in front of the national flag, with white flowers pinned to their chest as a mark of mourning, state media reported.